RayHightower/RayHightower.com/_posts/2022-02-15-process-plus-eos.markdown

 We've structured the CRE layer of Bridgetown to produce a long _Runway_ for all company ventures.
 With a longer runway, the software team has time to learn the market, experiment with products, learn from mistakes, and produce great results for customers.

+### Beyond the Big-Picture Vision

+A single chart with boxes an lines is only the beginning.
+The leadership team must document the company's core processes.
+These can vary between companies, but the list of core processes is likely to include the following:

+* **HR**.
+How your company finds, hires, orients, manages, reviews, promotes, retains, and fires people.
+* **Marketing**.
+Identifying your target audience and getting them interested in your product.
+* **Sales**.
+Converting prospects into customers.
+* **Operations**.
+Your way of making the product or providing the service to the customer.
+* **Accounting**.
+Tracking the money.
+* **Customer Retention**.
+Determining what keeps customers coming back for more, and giving it to them.

+### Document the 20%, Get 80%

+The author makes an insightful point about documentation: Don't document everything.
+If we try to document 100% of the company's processes, we risk falling into analysis paralysis, and that's just a death spiral.
+The world will change (perhaps drastically) before we have time to achieve 100% documentation.
+So it's best to stick with the Pareto Principle.
+Create the 20% of documentation that yields 80% of results.

+How much is 20%?
+Hard to say.
+That answer will vary from company to company.
+This is where business artistry plays a role.

 ### EOS Recap